 Affordable Flat Fees.

 Our clients consistently find our convenient flat fees a better value than rates charged by other attorneys.
-And our fees are almost always cheaper than probate.
+And our fees are almost always a better value than probate.

 Instant Resolution.